qwmichael/Minidrive/README.md

 # Minidrive
-A simple cloud storage file system with peer to peer support
+A simple cloud storage file system with peer to peer support.

+## Features